| This study of the Rosario

 this study, the city of Tarariras and its area of influence were also

+included.
 Environmental quality and

 sustainable management of the environment represent the main objective for